 Condemn veterans who attacked Capitol

-Any veteran that took part in the January 6th insurrection at the US capitol should be stripped of his or her VA benefits and labeled a “traitor.”
+Any veteran who took part in the January 6th Insurrection at the US Capitol should be stripped of his or her VA benefits and labeled a “traitor”

-There is a disturbing number of current and former military persons identified among those who broke into the capitol to overturn the election.
+There is a disturbing number of current and former military personnel identified among those who broke into the Capitol to overturn the election.
 About 20 percent of the nearly 300 arrested, according to NPR.
-They should no longer receive treatment at VA hospitals, get the GI Bill for attending school or obtain a mortgage loan.
+They should no longer receive treatment at VA hospitals, get the GI Bill for attending school, or obtain a mortgage loan.

-I look forward every day to reading the news of an indictment against the former president and/or an update on all of the civil lawsuits against him.
+I look forward to eventually reading the news of an indictment against the former president and/or an update on all of the civil lawsuits against him.

 He was no “sucker,” having enlisted the same year that you miraculously developed bone spurs on one of your feet, getting your fifth deferment to keep you out of the military and any chance of being in harm’s way.
 It was the same year I was drafted and later commissioned to lead a bunch of other young men into battle.